 Linear Advance for advanced users

-If you are using different slicers (aside from Slic3r PE or PrusaControl), or you just want to tweak and play around with different values, you can manually change the settings in gcode script.
+If you are using other slicer than out PrusaSlicer, or if you just want to tweak and play around with different values, you can manually change the settings in gcode script.

 The K values (the parameter affecting how much Linear Advance affects the print) we measured and tested are as follows: